jeremiak/jeremiak.com/_posts/2023-01-03-year-in-soil-moisture.md

 The scraper puts all of the [images in a single directory](https://github.com/jeremiak/noaa-cpc-map-scraper/tree/main/images) and names them in the format of `YYYY-MM-DD-soil-moisture-mm-daily.gif`.
 Even though it has a `.gif` file extension these source images aren't animated at all.
 I'm just choosing to keep the source file extension used by NOAA.

-I ran a single line `convert` command from within the images directory and out came the animated GIF you see above.
+I ran the `convert` command installed by [ImageMagick](https://imagemagick.org/script/convert.php) from within the images directory and out came the animated GIF you see above.

 ```sh
 convert -loop 0 *-soil-moisture-mm-daily.gif soil-moisture-mm-daily.gif